rexfordessilfie/zod-factory/README.md

   }]
 ])
 ```
+The format for the arguments here is a list of lists, where each item in the outer list is of the shape: `['method', ...args]`.

 ### `zfl` - zod-factory 'lazy'
 And then finally, an API which has an API closest to zod itself, and executes 'lazily'.
 Under the hood, all arguments necessary to create the AST are accumulated until a call to `create` is made: